dcastl2/advanced-cpp/info/grading.rst

 this case the constraint is applied to each problem.
 Such constraints will be stated at the beginning of an assignment specification.

 Homework
 --------

-By default, a solution code earns **no credit** if: the code does not compile, the code is submitted past deadline, the code does not answer the question, or the file is not named correctly (even if off by one character).
+By default, a solution code earns **no credit** if: the code does not compile using the tools present *on the server*, the code is submitted past deadline, the code does not answer the question, or the file is not named correctly (even if off by one character).

 A solution code, or an item of the solution code,  earns **half credit** if: the code has a logical or run-time error, the code does not meet problem